Clinton Morrison: Colchester United

 However at the start of the 2013–14 season, injuries and competitions limited Morrison's first team opportunities.
-Following the absent of Ibehre, he began to appear in the starting eleven in a number of matches for Colchester United, while also trying to score goals on a regular basis.
+Following the absence of Ibehre, he began to appear in the starting eleven in a number of matches for Colchester United, while also trying to score goals on a regular basis.
 Despite not able to score as expected, his performance was praised nevertheless by Manager Dunne.
 Morrison registered his first goal of the 2013–14 campaign on 30 November, scoring an injury-time consolation goal against Tranmere Rovers at Prenton Park to bring his U's tally to three goals in 50 appearances in all competitions.
 He scored his second of the season late-on during a 3–0 win against Gillingham on 11 January 2014.
 As the 2013–14 season progressed, Morrison continued to remain involved in the first team despite being placed on the substitute bench.
 He played his final game for the U's in their 1–0 away victory over Walsall on 3 May 2014.
 At the end of the 2013–14 season, Morrison made thirty–six appearances and scoring two times in all competitions.

 Morrison announced in the latter stages of the season that he would leave Colchester once his contract expired in the summer.